Spatial Analysis of Crime Point Data in ArcGIS Pro

 To analyze the relationship of crime to community characteristics, we need demographic data for the neighborhoods.

-The neighborhood data from the City of Chicago contains only boundaries, so we will have to use another spatial join to aggregate that information with census tract demographic data from the US Census Bureau's American Community Survey.
+The neighborhood data from the City of Chicago contains only boundaries, so we will have to use a spatial join to summarize census tract demographics within neighborhoods.

 Figure